KumoCorp/kumomta/docs/reference/kumo/define_egress_source.md

 If set, specifies the local IP address that should be used as the source of any connection that will be made from this source.

-In not specified, the kernel will select the IP address automatically.
+If not specified, the kernel will select the IP address automatically.

 ```lua
 kumo.on('init', function()